Residual energy in weakly compressible turbulence with a mean guide field: Numerical simulations

-We considered the following initial conditions: $\vec{B} = B_0 \vec{e_z}$, $\rho = 1$, $\vec{u} = 0$, and $c_s = 1$, expressed in dimensionless units.
+We considered the following initial conditions, $\vec{B} = B_0 \vec{e_z}$, $\rho = 1$, $|\vec{u}| = 0$, and $c_s = 1$, expressed in dimensionless units.
 We considered the following $B_0$ magnitudes: 0.5, 1 and 2.0.
-We drove turbulence solenoidaly at a quasi-statistically stationary regime, where the root mean square of the velocity (\urms) of all simulations is close to \urms~$\sim 0.1$.
+We drove turbulence solenoidally at a quasi-statistically stationary regime, where the root mean square of the velocity (\urms) of all simulations is close to \urms~$\sim 0.1$, for approximately eleven eddy turnover times, where \teddy~$\equiv$~ $L$ / \urms.
 The driving function injects velocity and magnetic perturbations across a narrow bandwidth of $k$ modes ($k = 2\pi/\lambda$), which we set to \kforcing~$\sim 1.5$.
 We also tested forcing at \kforcing\ = 3, which produced results similar to \kforcing~$\sim 1.5$.
-We drove turbulence solenoidaly by perturbing either the velocity (kinematic driving, $\vec{f_K}$) or the magnetic field (magnetic field, $\vec{f_M}$) \citep{brandenburg_oughton_2018.cross.helicity.decaying.turb} at a quasi-statistically stationary regime, where the root mean square of the velocity (\urms) of all simulations is close to \urms$\sim$0.1.
+Driving is performed by perturbing either the velocity (kinematic driving, $\vec{f_K}$) or the magnetic field (magnetic field, $\vec{f_M}$) \citep{brandenburg_oughton_2018.cross.helicity.decaying.turb} at a quasi-statistically stationary regime, where the root mean square of the velocity (\urms) of all simulations is close to \urms$\sim$ 0.1.

 Shear viscosity may impact the turbulence cascade of compressible and incompressible modes differently.
-This motivates the inclusion of a bulk viscosity ($\nu_{shock}$) to properly dissipate energy in compressible modes \citep{beattie_2023.compressibile.dynamo.bulk.visc}.
-The bulk viscous force reads $F_{bulk} = \vec{\nabla} \left (\zeta_{\nu} \vec{\nabla} \cdot \vec{u} \right)$ with $\zeta_\nu = \nu_{shock}~ \langle max(-\vec{\nabla}\cdot \vec{u}) \rangle~\delta x^2$, where $\nu_{shock}$ is a constant and $\delta x$ is the grid resolution \citep{gent_2013.pencil.SNe.multiphase,gent_2013.pencil.SN3.mean.field,gent_2020.SN.simulations.pencil}. $F_{bulk}$ is only applied in rarefractions, where discontinuities arise.
+This motivates the inclusion of a bulk viscosity ($\nu_{shock}$) to properly dissipate energy in compressible modes \citep{beattie_2025.compressibile.dynamo.bulk.visc}.
+The bulk viscous force is expressed as $F_{bulk} = \vec{\nabla} \left (\zeta_{\nu} \vec{\nabla} \cdot \vec{u} \right)$ with $\zeta_\nu = \nu_{shock}~ \langle \max(-\vec{\nabla}\cdot \vec{u}) \rangle~\delta x^2$, where $\nu_{shock}$ is a constant and $\delta x$ is the grid resolution \citep{gent_2013.pencil.SNe.multiphase,gent_2013.pencil.SN3.mean.field,gent_2020.SN.simulations.pencil}.
+In addition, $F_{bulk}$ is only applied in rarefactions, where discontinuities arise.
 In Appendix~\ref{sec:numerical_convergence}, we present numerical runs with different resolutions and $\nu_{shock}$.
-Overall, the consistency between the various numerical runs is great, ensuring the convergence of our results.
-The value of $\nu_{shock}$ has a negligible effect in the obtained spectra of our simulations, which are dominated by incompressible modes.
+The strong agreement among the various numerical runs demonstrates the convergence of our results.
+The value of $\nu_{shock}$ has a negligible effect in the obtained spectra of our simulations, which are dominated by incompressible modes (Fig.~\ref{fig:power_spectra}).